-Whether you're hosting an Easter Sunday feast, a beautiful Christmas meal or any other festive food occasion, a beef roast makes a striking centerpiece for any traditional holiday meal.
+Whether you're hosting a beautiful Christmas meal or any other festive food-filled occasion, a beef roast makes a striking centerpiece for any traditional holiday meal.

 But cooking a prime rib roast — especially for company — can be intimidating.
 Impress without the stress with this no-fail guide to putting a perfect prime rib roast on the table.
 With three simple tips, you're on your way to serving the best roast of your life.